 #6 – Create the Box Frame that Supports your Greenhouse

-It can be a little tricky to get everything to line up, so having several people to work along the lengths of boards, hold things in place and attach things where needed is helpful.
-All four of us worked on getting the boards in place, and by the time everything was done you could feel it in sore hands and scraped knuckles.
+It can be a little tricky to get everything to line up, so having several people helps.
+All four of us worked on getting the boards in place.
+By the time we finished, we all had sore hands and scraped knuckles.
 The boys screwed in all the 100+ 3′ screws on the cap plates in one evening.

 #7 – Attach Your Greenhouse to the Foundation

-Our greenhouse kit came with clips and anchors that were designed for use with a concrete pad, so we swapped out 3/8″ lag screws for the concrete anchors and screwed them into the cap plates.
-The clips were placed at roughly 1 foot intervals, except around the corners, where they were placed more closely.
+Our greenhouse kit came with clips and anchors designed for use with a concrete pad.
+We swapped out 3/8″ lag screws for the concrete anchors and screwed them into the cap plates.

-Your turn!
-I’d love to hear about your homestead greenhouse experiences.
+I'd love to hear about your homestead greenhouse experiences.
 What else would you like to know about our greenhouse?
-As always, social media shares are appreciated, too.

 You may also enjoy: